LukeLambert/fly-dev-tunnel/README.md

 ## 6. (Optional) Connect custom (sub)domains

 Visit the [Apps dashboard](https://fly.io/apps/) and select your app.
 Under the Certificates section, follow the instructions to add a custom domain.
 You can also add a wildcard subdomain, but this incurs a monthly fee.
-To map subdomains to ports, update your `fly.toml` and re-run `fly deploy`.
+To map subdomains to local ports, update your `fly.toml` and re-run `fly deploy`.
 Example:

 ```
-[experimental]
-  private_network = "true"

 [env]
   SUBDOMAINS = "_:8000,app1:9001,app2:9002"
-  UPSTREAM = "your-machine-name._peer.internal"
+  UPSTREAM = "your-peer-ip"
 ```

 ## Notes

-All traffic is proxied over IPv6, so your web service should bind to an IPv6 address.
+All traffic is proxied over IPv6, so your local web service should bind to an IPv6 address.
 To take down the tunnel and prevent traffic from reaching your machine, simply deactivate the WireGuard tunnel.